 If you're planning to drive from the UK to the Alps it's a good idea to plan plenty of rest stops.
 Expert on all things French Janine Marsh, A Good Life France, recommends...

 "You've got plenty of stop off points between Calais and Geneva but I really like Langres on the border with Burgundy.
-Its a lovely little town, very friendly, with beautiful countryside, lakes you can swim in or rent pedaloes that are close by.
+It's a lovely little town, very friendly, with beautiful countryside, lakes you can swim in or rent pedaloes that are close by.
 It's not a city like Reims and Troyes which are also popular points for stopping off but if you've got kids, Langres is better I think.
-The town has a rampart you can walk round, there's a fun chateau visit, the streets are small and colourful bunting hangs, it's quiet and welcoming with not much traffic."
+The town has a rampart you can walk around, there's a fun chateau visit, the streets are small and colourful bunting hangs, it's quiet and welcoming with not much traffic."